realA10001986/Flux-Capacitor-DMX/README.md

 # Firmware for Flux Capacitor - DMX controlled

 This repository holds a firmware for CircuitSetup's Flux Capacitor which allows to control each element of the Flux capacitor through DMX.
-It is designed to work the the [Sparkfun LED-to-DMX](https://www.sparkfun.com/products/15110) shield.
+It is designed to work using the [Sparkfun LED-to-DMX](https://www.sparkfun.com/products/15110) shield.

 ### DMX channels